A Century of Portraits: A Visual Historical Record of American High School Yearbooks: The Yearbook Dataset

-In order to turn the raw yearbooks into an image dataset we performed several pre-processing operations.
-First, we manually identified the scanned pages that included senior-class portraits.
-After converting those pages to grayscale for consistency across years, we automatically detected and cropped all faces.
-We then extracted facial landmarks for each face and estimated its pose with respect to the camera using the IntraFace system~\cite{intraface}.
-This allowed us to filter out all images depicting students that were not facing forward.
+In order to turn raw yearbooks into an image dataset we performed several pre-processing operations.
+First, we manually identified the scanned pages of senior-class portraits.
+After converting these to grayscale for consistency across years, we automatically detected and cropped to faces.
+We then extracted facial landmarks from each face and estimated its pose with respect to the camera using the IntraFace system~\cite{intraface, intraface_final}.
+This allowed us to filter out images of students who were not facing forward.
 Next, we aligned all faces to the mean shape using an affine transform based on the computed facial landmarks.
-Finally, we divided the photos into those depicting males and females using an SVM in the whitened HOG feature space~\cite{Dalal05histogramsof,BharathECCV2012} and resolved difficult cases by crowdsourcing a gender classification task on Mechanical Turk.
+Finally, we divided the photos into those depicting males and females using an SVM in the whitened HOG feature space~\cite{Dalal05histogramsof,BharathECCV2012} and resolved difficult cases (confidence score lower than 90\%) by crowdsourcing a gender classification task on Mechanical Turk.
+Our final dataset consists of cropped portraits with year, state, city, school and gender annotations.